dotnet/runtime/docs/workflow/using-dotnet-cli.md

 **Congratulations!
 You have just run your first app against your local build of this repo**

-## Update using runtime nuget package
+## How to then consume updated packages

-Updating the runtime from raw binary output is easier for quick one-off testing but using the nuget package is better for referencing your build in your actual application because of it does not require manual copying of files around each time the application is built and plugs into the rest of the tool chain.
-This set of instructions will cover the further steps needed to consume the runtime nuget package.
+Once you have successfully consumed a package, you probably want to make changes, update the package, and have your app consume it again.

 #### 1. Update BuildNumberMinor Environment Variable

-One possible problem with this technique is that Nuget assumes that distinct builds have distinct version numbers.
+For NuGet to get the updated package it needs to have a distinct version number.
-Thus if you modify the source and create a new NuGet package you must give it a new version number and use that in your application's project.
+When you modify the source and create a new NuGet package you must give it a new version number and use that in your application's project.
 Otherwise the dotnet.exe tool will assume that the existing version is fine and you won't get the updated bits.
-This is what the Minor Build number is all about.
+We use the minor build number for this.
 By default it is 0, but you can give it a value by setting the BuildNumberMinor environment variable.
 ```bat
     set BuildNumberMinor=3
 ```
 before packaging.
 You should see this number show up in the version number (e.g. 3.0.0-preview1-26210-03).

 As an alternative you can delete the existing copy of the package from the Nuget cache.
 For example on windows (on Linux substitute ~/ for %HOMEPATH%) you could delete
 ```bat
      %HOMEPATH%\.nuget\packages\runtime.win-x64.Microsoft.NETCore.Runtime.CoreCLR\6.0.0-preview1-26210-0